Property Management Blog

 • Proper notice must be written and signed by both parties

-• Tenant must pay an early lease termination fee, which is typically two months’ worth of rent
+• Tenant must pay an early lease termination fee, which is typically two months’ worth of a rent period.

 • Tenant must pay rent, utility fees, and any other remaining charges for the rental unit prior to moving out and breaking the agreement

-Ideally, work with a lawyer or an experienced property manager to draw up a solid early termination clause for the lease.
+Ideally, work with a lawyer or an experienced property manager to draw up a solid early termination clause for the lease, to ensure you are legally justified.
 And once it’s drawn up, make sure to go through it with new tenants prior to lease signing.

 2. Active Military Duty